-How your team pulls flags can make for enjoyable Saturday game of football or frustrating pull your hair out kind of day.
+How your team pulls flags can make for an enjoyable Saturday game of football or frustrating pull your hair out kind of day.

 More times than not, wins and losses in flag football will come down to the team that minimizes mistakes on flag pulling and whether or not the first defender makes the tackle.